Taking a fortnight-long Sumatra backpacking trip was one of my best travel decisions to date.

 Time needed: 2 days

-Bukittinggi’s best feature is most definitely Sianok Canyon, a wide canyon bordered by rocky cliffs and featuring the Koto Gadang Great Wall which has been likened to a miniature version of the Wall of China.
+Bukittinggi’s best feature is most definitely Sianok Canyon, a wide canyon bordered by rocky cliffs and featuring the Koto Gadang Great Wall.

-However, with underground Japanese tunnels from World War II and nearby forests with the famous smelly flower titan arum, Bukittinggi is well worth visiting.
+However, with underground Japanese tunnels from World War II and nearby forests with the largest flower in the world (Rafflesia), Bukittinggi is well worth visiting.

 2. Harau Valley and Payakumbuh